A collection of the 8 best research conference websites from around the internet: be inspired.

 Every conference website needs to include basic conference details, a call for papers and a link to conference management software where people can submit online or register to attend.

-A link to submission software like Ex Ordo is pretty standard for a conference website.
+A link to virtual conferencing software like Ex Ordo is pretty standard for a conference website.

 But what else does a good conference website need to do?
 Your website has to answer visitors’ questions about your conference, make it easy for them to submit and register, give them some strong calls to action, and showcase the best of your event.